iAbadia/Volatility-Plugin-Tutorial/README.md

 ## Other community plugins

-A nice way to learn and see what others can come up with wile developing a plugin is navigatin through the [Community Plugins GitHub](https://github.com/volatilityfoundation/community).
+A nice way to learn and see what others can come up with wile developing a plugin is navigation through the [Community Plugins GitHub](https://github.com/volatilityfoundation/community).